Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Bounded cohomology and the bounded K ahler class

 A second important advantage of bounded cohomology over ordinary group cohomology that will play a crucial role also in our work is that the $\ell^\infty$-norm on bounded cochain $\Cb^n(G,\R)$ induces a seminorm, the \emph{Gromov norm}, in bounded cohomology:

-When $G$ is a locally compact group, Burger and Monod \cite{BM} defined the \emph{continuous bounded cohomology} $\Hcb^n(G,\R)$ of $G$ and showed that, in degree 2, the comparison map $c:\Hcb^2(G,\R)\to \Hc^2(G,\R)$ is an isomorphism.
+When $G$ is a locally compact group, Burger and Monod \cite{BM} defined the \emph{continuous bounded cohomology} $\Hcb^n(G,\R)$ of $G$ and showed that, in degree 2, the comparison map $c:\Hcb^2(G,\R)\to \Hc^2(G,\R)$ is an isomorphism when $G$ is a semisimple Lie with finite center.
 Here $\Hc^2(G,\R)$ denotes the continuous cohomology of $G$ (a standard text about continuous cohomology is \cite{MR1721403}).
 The result of Burger-Monod allows to give a complete description of $\Hcb^2(G,\R)$ in case of semisimple Lie groups with finite center: the continuous cohomology $\Hc^2(G,\R)$ can be identified with the vector space of $G$-invariant differential fom $\Omega^2(\mathcal X,\R)^G$ where $\calX$ is the symmetric space associated to $G$.
 In particular, for a simple Lie group $G$ of non-compact type and finite center, the second continuous cohomology $\Hcb^2(G,\R)$ is equal to $\R\kappa^{cb}_G$ if $\mathcal X$ is a Hermitian symmetric space (and $\kappa^{cb}_G$ is then the bounded K\"ahler class, see below), and vanishes otherwise.
 In general $\Hcb^2(G,\R)$ is generated by the bounded K\"ahler classes of the Hermitian factors of $\mathcal X$.
-Of course, when $G$ is a discrete group, the continuity assumption is void, and so the continuous (bounded) cohomology $\Hccb^2(G,\R)$ agrees with the absolute (bounded) cohomology $\Hbb^2(G,\R)$, in general not much is known about the natural maps $\Hccb^2(G,\R)\to\Hbb^2(G,\R)$ induced by the inclusion of continuous (bounded) cochains in absolute (bounded) cochains, nor about the absolute bounded cohomology of Lie groups regarded as discrete groups.